Tuesday, March 31, 2020

 It's Quentin Tarantino's birthday.
 (I've actually met him a few times, and we've talked movies.)
 As a writer-director he's said he'll retire after ten films--which, by his count, means only one more.
 It would be a voluntary retirement, since his films still make money and everyone wants to work with him.
 Not all his titles are big hits, or great films, but his batting average is high, especially considering every film he does is original (even Jackie Brown, based on an Elmore Leonard novel).

 He introduced himself with a one-two punch rarely equaled in cinema history--Reservoir Dogs and Pulp Fiction.
 The first was low budget, but showed a natural born director, not to mention a great writer.
 The latter put him into the stratosphere, winning the Palme d'Or as well as a screenplay Oscar (should have won Best Picture).
-It's the best film of the decade featuring great performances (especially from Samuel L. Jackson) and every other scene is a classic.
+It's the best film of the decade featuring great performances--especially from Samuel L. Jackson--and every other scene is a classic.

 Then came Jackie Brown, which was seen as a letdown in its day, but has aged better than anything else he's done.
-And it includes a knockout performance from the then all-but-forgotten Robert Forster, as well as great work from the rest of the cast, including Jackson (again) and De Niro (who by this point in his career often seemed to be coasting).
+And it includes a knockout performance from the then all-but-forgotten Robert Forster, as well as great work from the rest of the cast, including Jackson (again) and Robert De Niro (who by this point in his career often seemed to be coasting).

 If you don't count Tarantino's segment in Four Rooms (though I do count it, and like it), he followed Jackie Brown with two Kill Bill films.
 They were hits, but I find them disappointing.
 He differentiates his films into those from a world he's created, and films that people in the world he's created watch at the cinema.
 Kill Bill is from the latter.
 There are some fine scenes, but previously Tarantino had brought a sense of reality (even if heightened) back into crime films, and that was better than seeing superheroes doing impossible things.
 Also, I don't like the protagonist that much--the two films add up to her getting her child back from Bill, and I consider that a tragedy.